 - 1 cup miniature peanut butter cups quartered

-Coat an 9 inch square pan with cooking spray and line the pan with foil, leaving a 2 inch overhang on the sides.
+- Coat an 9 inch square pan with cooking spray and line the pan with foil, leaving a 2 inch overhang on the sides.
 Coat the foil with cooking spray.

-For the chocolate layer: Place the chocolate chips, butter and sweetened condensed milk in a microwave safe bowl.
+- Place the chocolate chips, butter and sweetened condensed milk in a microwave safe bowl.

-Heat for 60 seconds, then stir and heat for an additional 30 seconds or until melted.
+- Heat for 60 seconds, then stir and heat for an additional 30 seconds or until melted.
 Stir until smooth.

-For the peanut butter layer: Place the peanut butter, butter and vanilla in a large microwave safe bowl.
+- Place the peanut butter, butter and vanilla in a large microwave safe bowl.
 Heat in 45 second increments until melted.

-Pour the peanut butter mixture over the chocolate layer.
+- Immediately pour the peanut butter mixture over the chocolate layer.
 Quickly press the peanut butter cups into the top of the peanut butter layer.

-Chill until firm, then use the foil to lift the fudge out of the pan and cut into 36 squares.
+- Chill until firm, then use the foil to lift the fudge out of the pan and cut into 36 squares.

 - It’s important to put the two layers together when both types of fudge are warm so that they will stick together and come out as one piece when you cut the fudge.
 If you put warm peanut butter fudge onto cool chocolate fudge the layers may not stick together when you go to cut them.